mickjc750/str/README.md

  strbuf.h provides functions for allocating, building and storing strings.
  Unlike the str_t type, a strbuf_t owns the string data, and contains all the information needed to modify it, resize it, or free it.

  While dynamic memory allocation is very useful, it is not mandatory (with one exception regarding strbuf_cat()).
-The allocator can be as simple as something which returns the address of a static buffer.
-The size of the buffer must be the expected capacity (chars) + sizeof(strbuf_t) + 1 for a null terminator.

  All strbuf functions maintain a null terminator at the end of the buffer, and the buffer may be accessed as a regular c string using mybuffer->cstr.